Previous Page Next Page

 Documentation for Documentary Evidence

-The APS specialist documents all documentary evidence using one of the following methods:
+The APS specialist documents all documentary evidence by doing the following:

 • Uploading the evidence to OneCase.

-The APS specialist uses the External Documentation page when there is a large number of external records (for example, 50 pages of bank statements or 30 pages of medical records).
+The APS specialist may use the External Documentation page and file the hard copy in the paper case file instead of OneCase to list evidence when there is a large number of external records (for example, 50 pages of bank statements or 30 pages of medical records).

 See: